 Sky users benefit from its mobile/tablet app, Sky Go website and Sky+ app on which you can watch live TV, catch up on popular series and program your Sky receiver to record while you’re out and about.

 But these benefits are no longer exclusive to Sky.
-Other TV providers now offer similar apps, as well as being able to access TV on demand services such as iPlayer, 4OD, YouTube and more, directly from your TV.
+Other TV and streaming providers now offer similar apps, as well as being able to access TV on demand services such as iPlayer, All 4 (formerly 4oD), YouTube and many more, directly from your TV or laptop.

-5. Sky Sports isn’t just on Sky
+5. Sky Sports isn’t just on Sky anymore

 6. HD TV is available for free

 But some of these channels are available for no monthly subscription with alternative TV providers, so consider if it’s worth paying the extra for the Sky-branded HD channels.

 Is Sky the limit?